 If your company website is not mobile-ready, more than likely, you’ve been missing out on potential customers.
 When mobile users try to access websites that are not mobile responsive, it’s a truly frustrating experience.
 Most of these searchers move on to your competitors’ websites and never return to yours.
 So as you can guess, these are lost leads.
 But now, there’s another crucial reason to mobilize your website; Google is making some changes that will negatively impact any website that is not mobile-ready.

 What is changing?

-Mobile-friendliness has been a factor in Google search for several years now; but no one knows exactly to what degree.
+Mobile-friendliness has been a factor in Google search for several years now, but no one knows exactly to what degree.
 However, Google has announced that mobile-friendliness will now be heavily weighed as a ranking signal.
-On February 26, 2015, Google wrote this statement on their Webmaster Tools blog: ìThis change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
-A Google mobile algorithm update will start on April 21, 2015 and will roll-out over a period of a few days to one week – influencing the organic results for web searches performed on mobile devices.
+On February 26, 2015, Google wrote this statement on their Webmaster Tools blog: ìThis change will affect mobile searches in all languages worldwide and will have a significant impact on our search results.
+A Google mobile algorithm update will start on April 21, 2015, and will roll out over a period of a few days to one week – influencing the organic results for web searches performed on mobile devices.
 The search industry has labeled this update as Mobilegeddon.

 Why the change?

 More than 60 percent of all Google searches are now performed on mobile devices.
 So Google’s overall goal with this update is to provide a faster, smoother experience for mobile searchers.
 When mobile users try to access websites that are not mobile-ready, it’s pretty much a waste of time.
 In order to match mobile users with the most beneficial websites based on their searches, this algorithm update will ensure that mobile-friendly websites get the most search engine attention.

 What does this mean for your business?